 One of the most important parts of the architectural design process is the schematic design stage.
 In this phase, architects focus on the function and aesthetic of the building and each space within.
 They present visuals and schematic drawings that show the development that is to be built, setting the expectation for what the project will become without knowing all of the variables of the cost and assembly of the building components.

-Well-designed architecture paves the way for all future aspects of a real estate development project, and to do it well means balancing project limitations with an appealing design.
+Well-designed architecture paves the way for all future aspects of a real estate development project, and to do it well means balancing project scope and limitations with an appealing design.
 Therefore, schematic design requires intense thought and thorough planning.

 The best architecture considers many factors: users, functions, circulation, adjacencies, proportion, and much more.
-There are always multiple iterations; the design team will begin with macro ideas and thoughts and collaborate with the team to flesh out the more detailed design elements.
+There are always multiple iterations; the design team will begin with macro design ideas and thoughts and collaborate with the team to flesh out the more detailed design elements.